 A commissioning team will handle commissioning and start-up with assistance from major equipment suppliers, such as SAG and ball mill manufacturers.
-The team will include representatives from both the EP and CM contractors and RCDC personnel (plant area operators and lead maintenance staff).
+The team will include representatives from both the EP and Owner's CM teams and RCDC operations personnel (plant area operators and lead maintenance staff).
 The commissioning team will assist in familiarizing the RCDC personnel with the unit operations and types of equipment that will be in the plant.